Jbleezy/BO1-Reimagined/README.md

 * Now uses marine characters and voicelines from World at War

 ### Verruckt
-* Added super-sprinters (start spawning on round 10, all super-sprinters by round 13)
+* Added super-sprinters (only spawn after the power is on, start spawning on round 10, all super-sprinters by round 13)
 * Now uses marine characters and voicelines from World at War
 * Fixed zombie pathing near Speed Cola
 * Removed intro text